clrcrl/tap-framework-template/{{cookiecutter.project_name}}/README.md

 2. Get an API key from {{ cookiecutter.data_source }}
 <!---
-To-do: include a helpful URL
+TODO: include a helpful URL
 --->